-- 100. A resident requires the use of oxygen.
-Unfortunately, the energy cost to run these compressor systems is surprisingly high - about \$35 / month for continual use of oxygen. - 101.
+- 113. A resident requires the use of oxygen.
+Unfortunately, the energy cost to run these compressor systems is surprisingly high about \$35 per month for continual use. - 114.
 The resident's City of Tallahassee Utilities energy loan payment on the utility bill makes the total bill in summer higher than it was the previous summer.
-It turns out to be higher than when they still had their old, inefficient equipment.
 New air conditioning equipment almost never pays for itself through energy savings in less than five years.
-Since the term on Energy Loans is five years, and 80 percent of the loans are for HVAC equipment, almost all loan program participants are saving less each month than the monthly loan payment amount.
-After the fifth year, bills are lower. - 102.
-Relatives come to visit. - 103.
-Kids come home from college. - 104.
-Children are home from school. - 105.
+Since the term on energy loans is five years and 80 percent of the loans are for HVAC equipment, almost all loan program participants are saving less each month than the monthly loan payment amount.
+After the fifth year, bills are lower.

+- 115. Teenagers can cause high bills in the summer.
+As most parents know, teens can use extraordinary amounts of water and electricity for showering and personal grooming.
+Small children, on the other hand, require less energy and are relatively comfortable in warmer environments - 116.
+Relatives come to visit. - 117.
+Kids come home from college. - 118.
+Children are home from school. - 119.
 While the family is away during weekdays, a housekeeper works at the house.
-He or she drops the thermostat to the low 70s. - 106.
+He or she drops the summertime thermostat setting to the low 70s. - 120.
 College students living away from home for the first time move into an off-campus house or apartment in August.
 Their second utility bill has a way of getting high (the first billing is often for a partial month).
-A high bill seems to relate to a whirlwind of initial activity that happens to coincide with brutally hot weather: moving in, cleaning, entertaining, having doors opened or the thermostat set too low, etc.
+A high bill seems to relate to a whirlwind of initial activity that happens to coincide with brutally hot weather: moving in, cleaning, entertaining, having doors open, setting the thermostat too low, etc. - 121.
+Someone other than the resident pays the utility bill.
+Someone else pays, maybe a parent living elsewhere, and this leads to high electric usage and high bills. - 122.
+The residents left town for a summer vacation and were expecting the next utility bill to be low.
+The bill was high because they left the air conditioner set at 78° F and the unit ran a lot.
+It is best to set the thermostat a few degrees higher when away in summer.
+The AC will run less oftern, but still reduce humidity, and costs are lowered significantly.